“History doesn’t repeat itself, but it often rhymes,” Mark Twain is supposed to have said.

 It may seem a bit of a downer, dear reader, to point this out - but you are dying, too.
 All doctors lose 100% of their patients, in the end.
 It’s simply a question of when.

 Along the way to that day many of us become as intimately acquainted with the adversities of life as were McCain and Hawking and Vujicic, just as aware of its excruciating detours and agonizing setbacks and bleak wilderness experiences.
-But as those three men have shown by their shining examples, the surest blueprint to mining life’s riches is to navigate bravely through the darkest of times and to stubbornly scale the steepest of obstacles; and living life to its fullest requires far more than simply surviving.
+But as those three men have shown by their shining examples, the surest blueprint to mining life’s riches is to navigate bravely through the darkest of times and to stubbornly scale the obstacles that arise, no matter how steep.
+And living life to its fullest requires far more than simply surviving.

 “When the great oak is straining in the wind,” wrote Edwin Markham, “The boughs drink in new beauty, and the trunk sends down a deeper root on the windward side.”

 “However difficult life may seem,” said Stephen Hawking, “there is always something you can do and succeed at.
 It matters that you don’t give up.”

 “But I’m no John McCain," I can hear some of you saying.
 Consider this: as a young man in the United States Naval Academy, John McCain graduated fifth from the bottom of his class, 895th out of 899 midshipmen.
 He didn’t seem destined for greatness, suffice it to say.
 Yet behold what became of his life, shaped as it was by the crucible of his harshest experiences.